Richard-code-gig/Richard-code-gig/README.md

 - 👋 Hi, I’m @Richard-code-gig.
-- 👀 I’m interested in Python, DAta engineering, Machine learning and Data science in general.
+- 👀 I’m interested in Python, Scala, Data engineering, Machine learning and Data science in general.
 - 💞️ Collaboration is appreciated.
-- 📫 Follow me on Twitter @Mr_olorunfemi.
+- 📫 Follow me on LinkedIn [@Richard Olorunfemi](https://www.linkedin.com/in/sola-richard-olorunfemi/)

 <!---
 Richard-code-gig/Richard-code-gig is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.